 Develop a methamphetamine management plan that includes:

-Having a baseline test at a point in time establishes that the property was free from contamination when the tenancy begins, and sets an expectation that it should remain that way.
+Having a baseline test at a point in time establishes that the property was free of contamination at the start of the tenancy and sets an expectation that it will remain that way.

 Insurance companies such as AIG will cover policyholders for meth contamination, but policies almost always exclude family members who use or manufacture the drug at the property.